rahultoppur/CUDA/module_2_CUDA/vector_add/README.md

 |2: Threads | **TODO** | **TODO** |
 |3: Blocks and Threads | **TODO** | **TODO**|

-What do your observations show?
-What effect do threads and blocks have on the performance of vector addition?
+> What do your observations show?
+What effect do threads and blocks have on the performance of vector addition?\
+**TODO: Your answer here**

 ## Tasks
 * Implement `vector_add.c`